ARA2001 : Archaeological Theory and Interpretation

 Part 3: Relational approaches to archaeology: practice, experience and the material world

 8. Phenomenology.
 A. Phenomenology B. Investigating architecture and landscape using phenomenology and practice theory.

-10. Identities that matter, identities in practice: A. Gender and sexuality B. Ethnicity.
+10. Identities that matter, identities in practice: Ethnicity.
+Post-Colonial Theory (JW)

 12. Critical theory and archaeology today; Review and Summary